- Gifford Bowne

 Accelerated Death Benefit

-A rider that allows the policyholder to access a portion of the death benefit early if diagnosed with a terminal illness.
-In some cases a chronic or critical illness...
+An accelerated death benefit is a rider that allows the policyholder to access a portion of their life insurance death benefit while still alive if diagnosed with a terminal...

-A rider that allows the policyholder to access a portion of the death benefit early if diagnosed with a terminal illness.
-In some cases a chronic or critical illness...
+An accelerated death benefit is a rider that allows the policyholder to access a portion of their life insurance death benefit while still alive if diagnosed with a terminal...

-A type of life insurance that does not require a medical exam or health questions.
-It’s often used by individuals who have been declined for traditional coverage.
+A guaranteed issue policy is a type of life insurance that does not require a medical exam or health questions.
+Approval is automatic, making it an option for individuals...

-The individual whose life is covered by the policy.
-If the insured passes away, the death benefit is paid to the beneficiary.
+The insured is the individual whose life is covered by a life insurance policy.
+If the insured passes away while the policy is active, the insurer pays the death...

-Type of permanent life insurance that combines the flexibility of UL with investment options tied to a market index.
+Indexed Universal Life (IUL) Insurance is a type of permanent life insurance that combines the flexibility of Universal Life (UL) with investment options tied to a market index (such...